-Guitar effect pedals such as the looper pedals are some of the best tools available for guitarists as they can play many different roles.
+Looper pedals are some of the best tools or effects pedals available for guitarists as they can play many different roles.
 The most obvious use is to record and loop musical ideas.
 You can then record as many overdubs as you want over that original loop, resulting in complex and lush musical soundscapes.

 Using a looper pedal in this manner has helped many songwriters hash out their musical ideas before committing them to tape.
 Another way you can use a looper pedal is as a practice tool.
 While it’s always great to be able to play with other musicians, sometimes that may just not be possible.

 Here’s where the looper pedal can fill in for the other musicians while teaching you a valuable lesson about playing with a band: how to stay in time with others.
 Of course, learning how to play in time can be accomplished with a metronome too, but how many of us really enjoy the sound of a constantly-clicking metronome?

 One final example of how a looper can be used is for performances.
 The most notable performer that regularly uses a looper pedal for performances is Ed Sheeran.
 Normally, he begins by looping an initial beat, then he loops a riff or chord progression over the beat, then he begins his performance.
 Here are a few examples of performers incorporating looper pedals in their performances:

 - Dub FX looping his voice for his street performance

 - Ed Sheeran performing his mega hit “Shape Of You” with a looper

 As you can see, perfecting the use of a looper can produce very impressive results.
 However, before you rush out to buy a looper pedal, you should know that loopers come with different kinds of forms and functions.
 To help you pick the best looper pedal for your uses, here are some of the most popular looper pedals across different price ranges and with different features.